Technigo/project-movies-vite/README.md

 ### The Problem

 Course material, google (w3 schools) and older project were used when challenges occured.
+Figma was used to create and decide on design as we were working individually on the design on different times.

 ### View it live